A Soviet Design for Life : the Catherine Cooke Collection of 20th-Century Russian Architecture and Design

 For further information about the exhibition and the Catherine Cooke collection, please use the links below.

 - For more detailed information about the exhibition and its contents, please follow this link to its main page on the Library's website.
-There you can find links to the texts of the wall panels in the exhibition centre and of the captions which accompany the individual exhibits.
+There you can find links to the texts of the wall panels in the exhibition centre and of the captions which accompanied the individual exhibits.

 - The University's press release about the exhibition can be found here.